siemens/kas/docs/userguide.rst

 * ``header``: dict [required]
     The header of every kas configuration file.
-It contains information about context of the file.
+It contains information about the context of the file.

   * ``version``: integer [required]
       Lets kas check if it is compatible with this file.
 See the :doc:`configuration format changelog <format-changelog>` for the
-      format history and latest available version.
+      format history and the latest available version.

   * ``includes``: list [optional]
       A list of configuration files this current file is based on.
 They are